 What is home?
 Where do we belong to?
 How do we connect? – through the language; through our interests in common or our shared past, present or future?
 Who am I?
 What motivates me on my journey to move on?
 Where do I belong to?
 How can I find my place, inner peace, balance?

 And as always the answers do not come directly.
 They arrive when you do not expect they to come.
 They come when your are cooking together with your neighbors from all over the world; Pakistan, Iran, Syria, Eritrea and from the Jordan, Amsterdam.
 When you realize that all these countries have something like our pogácsa but we all have a little different ingredients and different words for it.

 We have been living next to each other in the same neighborhood.
 And this samenleving – how the Dutch says – inspired me to take more concrete steps forward.
-That inspired me to use my profession and knowledge in this process and bring the European IRIS project to our integration project: to understand better how our intimate relationships play a role in integration, how intimacy works across cultures.
+That inspired me to use my profession and knowledge and bring the European IRIS project to our integration process: to understand better how our intimate relationships play a role in integration, how intimacy works across cultures.
 And that inspired me to continue with gardening here.
 Gardening again.
 Something that I simply love to do.

 We started to plant seeds in the few boxes we got from the Municipality…